Ron Barrett

-Ron Barrett is an American illustrator, best known for illustrating the children's book Cloudy with a Chance of Meatballs, which was written by his former wife, Judi Barrett.
+Ron Barrett (born 1937) is an American illustrator and cartoonist best known for illustrating the 1978 children's book Cloudy with a Chance of Meatballs, which was written by his collaborator and former wife, Judi Barrett.

 Career

-He is a graduate of the School of Industrial Art in New York City.
-While still in high school, he was an apprentice in the studio of Lucian Bernhard, the great German graphic designer.
-He also found a mentor in Ervine Metzl, illustrator and President of the Society of Illustrators, who predicted that the young Mr. Barrett "...would either wind up in a mental institution or make a million dollars."
+Barrett attended high school at the School of Industrial Art in New York City, where he was an apprentice in the studio of the German graphic designer Lucian Bernhard.
+He also found a mentor in Ervine Metzl, illustrator and president of the Society of Illustrators, who predicted that the young Mr. Barrett "...would either wind up in a mental institution or make a million dollars."
+He attended the Pratt Institute, where he met Judi Barrett in the 1960s.
+He and Judi began to collaborate on children's books, and later married.

-After early success as an art director at Young & Rubicam and Carl Ally, winning the Gold Medal of the Art Directors Club of New York, he left advertising to become an illustrator, author and puzzle maker.
-He wrote The Nutty News and has illustrated many books, such as a series of children's books with Judi Barrett, including Cloudy with a Chance of Meatballs and Animals Should Definitely Not Wear Clothing.
-He has also worked on several books for adults, including the best-selling O. J.'s Legal Pad with Henry Beard and John Boswell.
+After early success as an art director at Young & Rubicam and Carl Ally, winning the Gold Medal of the Art Directors Club of New York, Barrett left advertising to become an illustrator, author and puzzle maker.
+He wrote The Nutty News and has illustrated many books, such as a series of children's books with Judi Barrett, including Animals Should Definitely Not Wear Clothing and Cloudy with a Chance of Meatballs.
+Barrett said that when illustrating Cloudy with a Chance of Meatballs he included jokes as a form of "self entertainment", such as including Groucho glasses on a character seen in an illustration of Ralph's Roofless Restaurant: "I thought to myself, well he's wearing a disguise because the food came from de-skys".

+Barrett has also worked on several books for adults, including the best-selling O. J.'s Legal Pad with Henry Beard and John Boswell.
 In 2009 Cloudy With a Chance of Meatballs became an animated feature in 3D, created by Sony Pictures Animation.

-During the 1970s, Barrett had many comic strips in the National Lampoon "Funny Pages", of which the best remembered is perhaps "Politenessman".
+During the 1970s, Barrett published comic strips in the National Lampoon "Funny Pages", of which the best remembered is perhaps "Politenessman".
 He became the magazine's art director, giving it a style described as "crisp" and "smart".